BBFelix/UWOMathGrad.github.io/readme.md

 ## Commitee and Mantainance

-The current version **Fall 2019** is currently organized by the graduate students:
+The current version **Winter 2020** is organized by the graduate students:

 - Félix Baril Boudreau (fbarilbo)
+- Marios Velivakis (mvelivas)
+- Udit Marvinkurve (umavinku)

+The previous version **Fall 2019** was organized by the graduate students:

+- Félix Baril Boudreau (fbarilbo)
 - Sergio Chaves (schavesr)
 - Brandon Doherty (bdoher)

-And the mantainance of the website is currently under the charge of [schavesr](https://github.com/slchavesr).
+And the mantainance of the website is currently under the charge of [fbarilbo](https://github.com/BBFelix).

 ### Previous Organizers